gotham29/htm-state/demos/uav/doc.md

 This figure explains **why the selected demo runs look the way they do**.
 The live demo illustrates *representative dynamics*; this benchmark shows *population-level behavior*.

+## Operational definitions (used throughout)

+These definitions correspond directly to the metrics reported in `per_run.csv` and the behavior shown in the live plots.

+- **Failure boundary**
+  Known failure injection time from ALFA logs (ground truth), shown as a vertical line.
+  HTM-State does **not** observe this signal.

+- **Spike**
+  A transient increase in HTM-State detected by the spike detector (configured via recent/prior windows and growth threshold).
+  Interpreted as *awareness of change or novelty*.

+- **Sustained elevation**
+  HTM-State remaining above a fixed elevation threshold for a significant fraction of the post-boundary window.
+  Interpreted as a *persistent control difficulty regime*.

+- **Post-elev frac**
+  Fraction of post-boundary time steps where HTM-State is classified as elevated.

 ## Core live demo roster (4 runs)